saschahoeche/PyBackup/README.md

 ## Features

-- Performs incremental backup of a folder and its contents
+- Performs an incremental backup of a folder and its contents
 - Supports copying files and preserving their metadata (timestamps, permissions, etc.)
 - Generates a log file with the summary of the copied files
 - Provides progress information during the copying process